project-araia/climpdfgetter/README.md

   --help  Show this message and exit.

 Commands:
-  convert            Convert PDFs in a given directory ``source`` to json. count-local        Count the number of downloaded files from a given... count-remote-osti  Count potentially downloadable files from OSTI, for... crawl-epa          Asynchronously crawl EPA result pages: crawl-osti         Asynchronously crawl OSTI result pages: epa-ocr-to-json    Convert EPA's OCR fulltext to similar json format as... section-dataset    Preprocess full-text files in s2orc/pes2o format.
+  convert                    Convert PDFs in a given directory ``source`` to json. count-local                Count the number of downloaded files from a given source.
+Creates a checkpoint file. count-remote-osti          Count potentially downloadable files from OSTI, for any number of search terms.
+Leave blank for all. crawl-epa                  Asynchronously crawl EPA result pages. crawl-osti                 Asynchronously crawl OSTI result pages. complete-semantic-scholar  Download documents from Semantic Scholar that match a given input file containing document ID. epa-ocr-to-json            Convert EPA's OCR fulltext to similar json format as internal schema. section-dataset            Preprocess full-text files in s2orc/pes2o format into headers and subsections.
 ```

 These will be described in more detail below.

-The `scripts` directory contains additional tools for associating metadata with documents, and for updating checkpoint files.
+The `scripts` directory contains additional tools for associating metadata with documents and for updating checkpoint files.

 ## Installation